8 min read

-Pine trees can be a wonderful addition to your Cincinnati property.
+Pine trees can be a wonderful addition to your property.
 They can offer year-round greenery and privacy as well as beautiful aesthetics.
 A lot of people often refer to all evergreens as “pines,” however, they are only one type of evergreen plants.

 Fortunately, by being educated on some of the most common pine tree problems, you can aim to avoid or remedy them.

 Of course, it could also be a matter of choosing a poor specimen.
-If you’ve gotten a pine tree specimen that has defects or is already infested with disease or pest issues, then it’s simply not going to thrive.
+If you’ve gotten a pine tree specimen that has defects or is already infested with a tree disease or pest issues, then it’s simply not going to thrive.

 Like any tree problem, sometimes pine tree problems come down to the way they were planted.
 This might mean they weren’t planted deep enough, or maybe they were planted too deep.
-Planting trees too deep is actually one of the biggest mistakes made in tree installation.
+Planting pine trees too deep is actually one of the biggest mistakes made in tree installation.
 When planted too deep, tree roots can decline in health because they’re not receiving all the water, oxygen, and nutrients they need.

 Similarly, excessive mulch is also a problem for the growth of any tree.
-One of the most common mistakes made with trees planted too high is to create a “volcano-like” effect with the surrounding mulch.
+One of the most common mistakes made with trees planted too high is to create a “mulch volcano” effect with the surrounding mulch.
 This poor practice causes the tree to grow girdling roots that circle the tree and strangle it.
 Plus, during periods of heavy rain, moisture is often soaked up by thick layers of mulch instead of making its way down to the roots where it’s truly needed.

 If your pines are declining in health, there’s a possibility that it’s a pollution problem.
 For instance, if your trees are close to a roadway or to your driveway, and they’re getting residue from salt applications during wintertime, it could be having a negative effect on their health.
 They could also be receiving excessive pollution by car exhaust if you live on a busy street where traffic often sits.